3ev/phingy/README.md

 The `project.xml` file includes a number of hooks you can add to for project-specific tasks.
 Currently, These are:

 ```
+project:config                Configure extra properties to use in your build
 project:build:before          Run some tasks before `build`
 project:build:after           Run some tasks after `build`
 project:build:housekeeping    Cleanup any uneeded files or data